Wind-WindKids/winding/samples/sophieandwind/winter.md

 “Sophie, be gentle with Wind, he loves you,” he said.
 “And come back in one piece.”

-Her brother grinned and parroted, “Be gentle with Wind, no biting…” — rubbing his arm.
+Her brother grinned and parroted,
+“Be gentle with Wind, no biting,” — he said, rubbing his arm.

-“I still can’t believe Mom and Dad are letting you go overseas alone,” he added.
+“I still can’t believe Mom and Dad are letting you fly overseas alone,” he added.

-Dad laughed.
+“Dad laughed.
 “She’s ready.
 And the world’s ready for her.”

 @right: page, image
 Airport departure hall, winter light through tall glass.
 Sophie stands with her small rolling suitcase, her dad’s arm around her shoulders.
 Her brother relaxed, preppy, next to her mom, one hand rubbing his arm.
 Mom's hair is dark brown, brother in late tweens.
 Behind them, travelers move toward the security queue; Bashful Lamb peeks from the side pocket of Sophie’s bag.